erlware/erlware_commons/doc/signatures.md

 Signatures
 ----------

-How do we actually do this in Erlang now that Erlang is missing what Java, SML and friends has built in?
+How do we actually do this in Erlang now that Erlang is missing what Java, SML and friends have built in?

 The first thing we need to do is to define a [Behaviour](http://metajack.im/2008/10/29/custom-behaviors-in-erlang/)